Access personal data

 The legislation allows us to extend the response period by a further two months where requests are complex or numerous.
 If this is the case, we will inform you within one month of receipt of your request and explain why the extension is necessary.

 If you want to know if you have any convictions or cautions you need to follow the process below:

 Applications are processed by an organisation called ACRO (Criminal Records Office) and not by us so we cannot accept these forms.

-You will need to complete an application form called a SAR1 which can be found here.
+You will need to complete an ACRO application form which can be found on their website..

 If no information is held about you, you will receive a letter confirming this.